top of page

 a child learning morphological awareness in speech therapy

-Ginger Collins and Julie Wolter were the presenters and it was about teaching morphological awareness to third graders (2).
+Ginger Collins and Julie Wolter were the presenters, and it was about teaching morphological awareness to third graders (2 - references below).
 Since then, I have been making a concerted effort to teach my students about morphology - whenever appropriate - in my speech and language therapy sessions.

 What is morphology?